-We never get tired of seeing this beautiful animal and each trip presents itself with new challenges and opportunities.
+This year we've spent a week in July and a week in August photographing bears.
+We never get bored of seeing this powerful animal and each trip presents itself with new challenges and opportunities.

-On our arrival, the rain had poured nearly all day.
+Photographic experience.
+On our arrival to the swamp hide, the rain had poured nearly all day.
 The forest was a slop of mud and puddles, and the water level have risen dramatically in the swamp.

-Toward late evening, we spotted a sow with two cubs crossing the swamp.
+Towards the evening, we spotted a bear with two cubs crossing the swamp.

 They came a bit closer to the hide but did not stay long.
-Cubs looked alert and kept scanning the woods for male bears (called boars).
+Mom and cubs looked alert and kept scanning the woods for male bears.

 Bears have been known to go after human grain stores for food, with some Russian Bears actually getting drunk on grain alcohol.

-The cubs behave the same way when they want to get a better picture.
+The cubs behave in the same way when they want to get a better picture of the surrounding area.

 Ancient Eurasian tribes worshiped the bear; its ability to stand and walk on two legs led them to believe it was a their brother.

 One of the days was particularly warm, and some of the bears kept sitting on their hind legs in the forest trying to cool themselves down.
 We have not witnessed this kind of funny behavior before.